 This same suit of armor appears in The Avengers: Age of Ultron, now dubbed the War Machine Mark II.
 Presumably due to the negative publicity garnered after the Iron Patriot armor was used in an attempt to assassinate President Ellis, the patriot color scheme has been done away with.
 Rhodey wears the War Machine armor during the final battle, where he helps destroy Ultron's various bodies.

 Another new War Machine armor, the Mark III, debuts in Captain America: Civil War.
 This version once again has a bulkier, more tank-like build, but is much more technologically advanced than the one seen in Iron Man 2.
-The new suit also has an additional shoulder cannon that can be detached and used as a melee weapon, as well as sonic weapons that can non-lethally incapacitate enemies.
+The new suit also has an additional shoulder attachment that can be detached and used as a melee weapon, as well as sonic weapons that can non-lethally incapacitate enemies.

 - ToyBiz produced a number of figures showing War Machine in his classic suit as part of the 90s Iron Man animated series toy line.

 - Hasbro produced a number of War Machine figures featuring both his comic book and movie designs as part of various lines like Iron Man: The Armored Avenger, Super Hero Squad, Marvel Mashers and Titan Heroes.

 - Hot Toys released War Machine figures depicting the armors seen in Iron Man 2 and Avengers: Age of Ultron, Captain America Civil War and Avengers: Infinity War, as well as both the War Machine and Iron Patriot suits from Avengers: Endgame.